 (c) Luckydoor | Dreamstime.com

-The intersection of art, biography, and history is illustrated here through hundreds of images of men and women who have shaped U.S. history.
-There are prints, paintings, photos, and multimedia sculptures of subjects from George Washington to Madonna.
+The intersection of art, biography, and history is illustrated here through images of men and women who have shaped U.S. history.
+There are prints, paintings, photos, and sculptures of subjects from George Washington to Madonna.

 This museum shares the National Historic landmark building Old Patent Office with the Smithsonian American Art Museum.
-Built between 1836 and 1863, and praised by Walt Whitman as the "noblest of Washington buildings," this gracious marble edifice is considered one of the country's finest examples of Greek Revival architecture.
+Built between 1836 and 1863, and praised by Walt Whitman as the "noblest of Washington buildings," it is deemed one of the country's best examples of Greek Revival architecture.

-The museum has the only complete collection of presidential portraits outside the White House, starting with Gilbert Stuart's iconic "Lansdowne" portrait of George Washington.
-Interesting perspectives include the plaster cast of Abraham Lincoln's head and hands; political cartoonist Pat Oliphant's sculpture of George H. W. Bush bowling; and audio-visual selections with bring an additional
+The museum has the only complete collection of presidential portraits outside the White House.
+Here, you'll see a plaster cast of Abraham Lincoln's head and hands and political cartoonist Pat Oliphant's sculpture of George H. W. Bush bowling.

-From a sculpture of 20th-century icon Gertrude Stein and portraits of World War II generals Eisenhower and Patton to Andy Warhol's Time Magazine cover of Michael Jackson and the commissioned painting of Bill and Melinda Gates by Jon Friedman, the third-floor gallery, Twentieth-Century Americans, offers a vibrant tour of the people who shaped the country and culture of today.
+From portraits of World War II generals Eisenhower and Patton to Andy Warhol's Time magazine cover of Michael Jackson, the third-floor gallery, Twentieth-Century Americans, offers a vibrant tour of the people who shaped the country and culture of today.

 The Portrait Gallery and American Art Museum are two different museums within the same building—the art complements the portraits, setting up a rich dialogue between the two.

-There are free docent-led tours most weekdays at 11:45, 1, and 2:15, and most weekends at 11:45, 1:30, and 3:15.
+There are free docent-led tours weekdays at 11:45, 1, and 2:15, and most weekends at 11:45, 1:30, and 3:15.
 Check the website to confirm times.
-At the Lunder Conservation Center on the third and fourth floors, you can watch conservators preserving and restoring works.
+At the Lunder Conservation Center on the third and fourth floors, you can watch conservators restoring works.